Coptic Orthodox Church in the United States: Diocese of New York and New England

-The Diocese was established by the enthronement of Bishop David by the hands of Pope Tawadros II in November 25, 2013.
+The Diocese was established by the enthronement of Bishop David by the hands of Pope Tawadros II on November 25, 2013.

 Bishop David is the Bishop of the Diocese of New York and New England.

 As of March, 2017 the Diocese serves about 33 churches and has 19 Hegumen and 31 Presbyters.
 The territories covered under this diocese are in the following states: